The Rider-Waite Tarot deck is still one of the most popular Tarot decks, despite the fact that it was first published in 1910.

 For many Tarot card readers, this deck is the starting point for their Tarot studies.

 ‘Llewellyn’s Classic Tarot’ is a re-interpretation of Waite’s original Tarot artwork and ideas.
 There have been several decks by the name of ‘Classic Tarot’ or ‘Tarot Classic’.
-This one was redrawn by Eugene Smith and the version that we put through its paces here is the boxed set edition that contains a full 78-card deck and an accompanying book.
+This one was redrawn by Eugene Smith and the version that I put through its paces here is the boxed set edition that contains a full 78-card deck and an accompanying book.

 The cards measure 70mm by 117mm and are a comfortable size for shuffling with average-sized hands.